FIND YOUR PATH THROUGH IMPOSTER SYNDROME

 • Tools to cultivate a positive self-image and confidence.

-Part of the Find Your Path series, which sheds light on a range of common mental-health struggles – from anxiety and depression to imposter syndrome and resilience – and offers practical, compassionate techniques for navigating life’s inevitable challenges.
+Part of the Find Your Path series, which sheds light on a range of common mental-health struggles and offers practical, compassionate techniques for navigating life’s inevitable challenges.
+Other books in the series include Find Your Path through Anxiety, Find Your Path through Depression, Find Your Path to Acceptance, Find Your Path to Compassion and Find Your Path to Resilience.

 Series: